PierUgit/bitfield/README.md

 Beta version

-Implementation of a 1-bit logical array, stored in an integer array under the hood.
+Implementation of a 1-bit logical pool, stored in an integer array under the hood.
 Not cpu-efficient at all, but memory efficient.
 Main features:
 - Dynamically resizable array
 - Many operations can be applied on array sections, with a stride.